fredie7/thesis-cognitive-distortion-backend/README.md

 provides a supportive space where University of Oulu students can reflect on their thoughts in order to foster cognitive self-awareness and reduce mental distress through soothing chat engagement

+### METHODOLOGY
+The study began with a pre-questionnaire aimed at assessing students’ perspectives on engaging with a conversational agent designed to identify cognitive distortions.
+Results showed that 55.5% of participants were enthusiastic about sharing self-critical thoughts with the chatbot, and 61.1% expressed willingness to use the chatbot for short-term stress relief.
+As development progressed to the halfway point, a think-aloud test was conducted to gather valuable insights from students, focusing on the chatbot’s usability and areas for improvement.
+After the chatbot was fully developed, a post-study questionnaire was administered to evaluate user experience using the User Experience Questionnaire (UEQ).
+Emotional engagement was further analyzed through cluster analysis, word clouds, and content analysis.